On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Model Performance

 \subsection{Training}

-We implemented and trained our CNN model using the PyTorch framework \cite{paszke2019pytorch} on an NVIDIA RTX A6000.
-Training was conducted for 300 epochs using the AdamW optimizer \cite{loshchilov2017decoupled} and cross-entropy loss.
-We initialized the learning rate to \(10^{-3}\) and used a batch size of 32.
-To address the class imbalance inherent in the dataset, we employed weighted random sampling during training.
-For the comparative DL architectures (MLP, LSTM, transformer), we utilized Optuna \cite{akiba2019optuna} to optimize their hyperparameters, maximizing accuracy while maintaining a parameter count similar to our CNN model.
-The best-performing configuration for each architecture was then trained using the identical protocol as our CNN model.
+We implement and train our CNN model in PyTorch \cite{paszke2019pytorch} on an NVIDIA RTX A6000.
+Training runs for 300 epochs using the AdamW optimizer \cite{loshchilov2017decoupled} and cross-entropy loss with an initial learning rate of \(10^{-3}\) and a batch size of 32.
+We address the class imbalance with weighted random sampling during training.
+To limit overfitting on the relatively small dataset, we rely on three mechanisms: the aforementioned weighted random sampling, the decoupled weight decay implicit in AdamW, and an extensive cross-validation protocol (Section~\ref{subsect:eval}).
+For the comparison architectures (MLP, LSTM, transformer), we use Optuna \cite{akiba2019optuna} to optimize hyperparameters, maximizing accuracy at a parameter count similar to our CNN model.
+The best configuration for each architecture is then trained with the same protocol as our CNN model.